MojosBeans100/un-petit-jeu-francais/README.md

 ### Game Options Page
 ![Game-Options](assets/images/RM-game-options.JPG)
-The game options screen displays a welcome message with the user's name (or a generic name if they choose not to input theirs), and some game options to allow for different levels of game.
+The game options screen displays a welcome message with the user's name (or a generic name if they choose not to input theirs), and some game options to allow for different levels of game in the form of radio buttons.

 There are three difficulty options (easy, medium, hard), and four game length options.
 The game length options simply increase the number of questions the user will answer (10, 20, 30 or 40 questions).
+The default options are 'Easy' and 10 questions.

 The user can determine the level of difficulty best suited to them by clicking the information icon, displaying a pop-up screen with the following information:

 ![Difficulty-Pop-Up](assets/images/RM-difficulty-pop-up.JPG)

+The difficulty options are based on
+* the difficulty of the vocabulary - for example, in 'Easy' game play, the user will expect to find a lot of French words which are very similar in English - eg panel/panneau
+* the translation direction - it is easier to see the English word and choose the French answer from a list of French words, therefore in 'Easy' game play this is how the game is set up.
+In 'Medium' and 'Hard' game play, this translation is reversed, noticeably increasing the complexity of the quiz
+* the option to 'skip' a question - in 'Easy' and 'Medium' game play this feature is allowed, so that if the user is struggling to translate the word, they can skip the question.
+This increases the 'skip' tally, not the 'incorrect' tally.
+In 'Hard' game play, this feature is disabled, encouraging the user to give it a go.

 ## Game Area Page